Cascading/Impatient/part1/README.md

 Build
 =====
 The build for this example is based on using [Gradle](http://gradle.org/).
-The script is in `build.gradle` and to run it:
+The script is in `build.gradle` and to generate an [IntelliJ project](https://www.jetbrains.com/idea/) use:

+    gradle ideaModule

+To build the sample app from the command line use:

     gradle clean jar